-The Buffalo - Erie Canal Foundation ©
+Buffalo Erie Canal Visitors Center

 Thousands of European immigrants and American pioneers began their travels to the western reaches of the United States on the "Albany to Buffalo" route of the fabled Erie Canal

-In his forward to the 1993 book America's Crossroads by Michael N. Vogel, Professor Marvin Rapp wrote: "more immigrants passed through these streets . . . than passed through Ellis Island."
+Michael N. Vogel, Edward J. Patton, and Paul F. Redding, Professor Marvin Rapp wrote: "more immigrants passed through these streets . . . than passed through Ellis Island."

 Rapp also somewhat wistfully wrote: "Would that today, in 1993, a canal packet, vintage lake freighter or passenger steamer be docked permanently in the Buffalo Harbor to remind us of the days when America marched through the streets of the great Port of Buffalo.
 Remember, this city was once the largest inland immigrant port of America.
 But where is Buffalo's Ellis Island-type museum?
 Maybe someday these things will be represented."